texfaq/texfaq.github.io/FAQ-algorithms.md

 # Typesetting pseudocode in LaTeX

-There is no consensus on the 'right' way to typeset pseudocode.
+There is no consensus on the ''right'' way to typeset pseudocode.
 Consequently, there are a variety of LaTeX packages to choose from for producing &aelig;sthetically pleasing pseudocode listings.